-Fungal spores common in the air we breathe daily may increase children's risk of multiple allergies, according to a study by
+Fungal spores common in the air we breathe daily may increase children's risk of multiple allergies, according to a study by University of Cincinnati researchers.

 Infants who were exposed to basidiospores and the fungal spores penicillium/aspergillus and alternaria in the air early in life had an increased risk of developing allergies later in life.
 The children had an increased risk of allergy to: